xcube-dev/xcube/docs/source/overview.rst

 An xcube dataset comprises one or more (geo-physical) data variables whose values are stored in cells of a common multi-dimensional, spatio-temporal grid.
-The dimensions are usually time, latitude, and longitude, however other dimensions may be present.
+The dimensions are usually time, latitude, and longitude.
+However, other dimensions may be present.

 All xcube datasets are structured in the same way following a common data model.
 They are also self-describing by providing metadata for the cube and all cube's variables following the `CF conventions`_.
-For details regarding the common data model, please refer to the :doc:`cubespec`.
+Please refer to the :doc:`cubespec` for details regarding the common data mode.

-A xcube dataset's in-memory representation in Python programs is an `xarray.Dataset`_ instance.
+An xcube dataset's in-memory representation in Python programs is an `xarray.Dataset`_ instance.
 Each dataset variable is represented by multi-dimensional `xarray.DataArray`_ that is arranged in non-overlapping, contiguous sub-regions (data chunks).
-The data chunks allow for out-of-core computation of cube dataset's that don't fit in a single computer's RAM.
+The data chunks allow for out-of-core computation of cube datasets that don't fit in a single computer's RAM.

 Processing Model
 ----------------

 When xcube datasets are opened, only the cube's structure and its metadata are loaded into memory.
-The actual data arrays of variables are loaded on-demand only, and only for chunks intersecting the desired sub-region.
+The actual data arrays of variables are loaded on-demand only and only for chunks intersecting the desired sub-region.

 Operations that generate new data variables from existing ones will be chunked in the same way.
-Therefore such operation chains generate a processing graph providing a deferred, concurrent execution model.
+Therefore, such operation chains generate a processing graph providing a deferred, concurrent execution model.

 Data Format
 -----------

-For the external, physical representation of cube we usually use the `Zarr format`_ that supports parallel processing data chunks that may be fetched from remote cloud storage such as S3 and GCS.
+For the external, physical representation of cube we usually use the so-called `Zarr format`_ that supports parallel processing of data chunks.
+These chunks may be fetched from remote cloud storage such as S3 and GCS.

 Python Packages
 ---------------

-The xcube package builds heavily on Python’s big data ecosystem for handling huge N-dimensional data arrays and exploiting cloud-based storage and processing resources.
-In particular, xcube's in-memory data model is provided by `xarray`_, the memory management and processing model is provided through `dask`_, and the external format is provided by `zarr`_. xarray, dask, and zarr have increased their popularity for big data solutions over the last couple of years, for creating a scalable and efficient EO data solutions.
+The xcube package relies heavily on Python’s big data ecosystem for handling huge N-dimensional data arrays and exploiting cloud-based storage and processing resources.
+In particular, xcube's in-memory data model is provided by `xarray`_, the memory management and processing model is provided through `dask`_, and the external format is provided by `zarr`_. xarray, dask and zarr have increased their popularity for big data solutions over the past couple of years, and for creating a scalable and efficient EO data solutions.

 Toolkit
 =======